sunrset/SmartphoneQuadrotorUV/README.md

 - A. Astudillo, B. Bacca and E. Rosero, “Optimal and robust controllers design for a smartphone-based quadrotor,” in 2017 IEEE 3rd Colombian Conference on Automatic Control (CCAC).

 ## Links:
-* Industrial Control Research Group (GICI): http://gici.univalle.edu.co/
+* Research Group in Industrial Control (GICI): http://gici.univalle.edu.co/
 * Postgraduate Program in Electrical and Electronic Engineering (PPIEE): http://ppiee.univalle.edu.co/